Coat of arms of the Łódź Voivodeship: Design

 The coat of arms of the Łódź Voivodeship consists of an Iberian style escutcheon with square top and rounded base.
 It is divided horizontally into three stripes (pales), that area from left to right: yellow (golden), red, and yellow (red), with the middle stripe being twice as big as the other stripes.
 It also include three charges placed in its center, with two placed next to each over, on the top of the third one.
 The top two charges are Kuyavian Hybrids, divided into half, into a lion and an eagle, while the bottom one is an eagle.
 The top left charge, features a red left-facing half of a lion with black claws and white tooth, joined with white right-facing half of an eagle, with orange beak white tongue, and orange legs with black claws, both wearing together an orange crown.
 The charge is placed in the middle of the boundary between a middle red stripe, and a neighboring to the left, yellow stripe.
 The top right charge features a black left-facing eagle with orange beak and legs with black claws, joined with a red right-facing lion, with black claws and white tooth, both wearing together an orange crown.
 It is also placed in the middle of the boundary between a middle red stripe, and a neighboring to the right, yellow stripe.
 The bottom charge is a black eagle with orange beak with white tongue, and orange legs with black claws, that is placed within the middle red stripe.
 It has an orange capital letter R on its chest.

 The red and yellow colours are a reference to the two colours present in the flag and coat of arms of Łódź.
 The three charges used in the state flag reference the three historical subdivisions of the Polish–Lithuanian Commonwealth, that were located in the modern location of the voivodeship.
-The hybrid of a red lion and white eagle comes from the coat of arms of the Sieradz Voivodeship, the hybrid of a black eagle and red lion, to the Łęczyca Voivodeship, and a black eagle, to the Rawa Voivodeship.
+The hybrid of a red lion and white eagle comes from the coat of arms of the Łęczyca Voivodeship, the hybrid of a black eagle and red lion, to the Sieradz Voivodeship, and a black eagle, to the Rawa Voivodeship.
 The letter R on the breast of the eagle refers to the Duchy of Rawa, a state that existed in the area in the High Middle Ages.